Insprill/custom-join-messages/modrinth_page.md

 <!-- DOWNLOAD -->
 ## Snapshots
 Like living on the edge?
-Builds from the latest git commit can be downloaded via GitHub Actions [here](https://nightly.link/Insprill/custom-join-messages/workflows/gradle/master).
+Builds from the latest commit can be downloaded via the [Snapshot Hangar channel][hangar-versions-url] or [GitHub Actions][github-actions-url].